2009/09/13: Old Terraces Camp 61 km

 We got going early, stuffing a very soggy tent.
 The dew was heavy by the river.
 We reached the Mediterranean coastal road, and left it again to reach Aspendos, a well-preserved Roman theatre that has been restored so as to be used.
 We strolled around the ruins on the hill behind it, prior to continuing on our way.

 In Antalya we found a pansiyon, and the usual round of laundry, tent-airing, and washing ensued.
-We met a very interesting Canadian family, from Toronto but resident in Istanbul, who’ve given us pointers on the immediate road ahead.
-We also assimilated the various comments on our “Plan A” and made an updated route.
+We met a very interesting Canadian family, from Toronto but resident in Istanbul, who’ve given us pointers on the road immediately ahead.
+We also digested the various comments on our “Plan A” and made an updated route.